2026 - Public Safety: Renewal Program

 Overview

 Programs addressed in this chapter are delivered by San Francisco Public Works (PW) and the San Francisco Public Utilities Commission (SFPUC).
 Among the key programs implemented by PW are Street Resurfacing, Sidewalk Repair, and Street Tree Maintenance.
 SFPUC provides San Francisco with water, power, and wastewater systems, implementing multi-billion-dollar programs designed to prolong the life of these assets.
-Together, these two agencies deliver tangible results that affect the lives of each and every San Franciscan.
+Together, these two agencies deliver tangible results that affect the lives of every San Franciscan.

 Public Works Streets and Rights-of-Way